awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    java -version
    ```

-   The command output should be similar to the following\.
+   The command prints the version of Java that runs on the device\.
+The output might look similar to the following example\.

    ```
    openjdk version "1.8.0_242"